PaddlePaddle/Paddle/doc/design/mixed_device.md

 OP2(CPUPlace)
 ```

 But If OP1 and OP2 are on different devices, the `op1_2_op2` can not be used directly be OP2.
-The framework should be able to distinguish these kind of situation and do the data transform automatically.
+The framework should be able to distinguish this kind of situation and do the data transform automatically.

 ```